LautaroLabarcaG/Toolbox-for-Nonreciprocal-Dispersive-models-in-cQED/Simplest-example/readme.txt

 packages.txt contains the packages of the used virtual environement, however exact replication is by no means strictly necessary.

-Any numerical errors that may be found are exclusively related to the writing of the code.
+Disclaimer: Any numerical errors that may be found are exclusively related to the writing of the code.
 The formulas and constructions provided in the article are 100% correct, as proven there.